Mashpee Public Library

 The library has come a long way since it first opened.
 They now have 5 libraries in town!
 The libraries now offer excellent technology and state of the art facilities for residents to enjoy.
 The newest building even has LEED certification.
 LEED certification means the building is green.
 In case you were wondering, the building is not the color green.
 The certification means it is a sustainable building.
 Our chairs are sustainably built as well, of course.
 What a great match!

 Eustis Chair worked with Boston based architects Johnson Roberts Associates for this project.
 The Mashpee Public Library, located on Massachusett’s Cape Cod, choose the Boise Chair for its newest library.
 This new chair brings a more contemporary chair design to the Eustis line.
 It is as comfortable as it is attractive.
 Even more important, the Boise is made with the patented Eustis Joint®.
-The chair (like all our chairs) comes with a 20-year warranty.
+The Boise and any of our other chairs with a Eustis Joint, comes with a 20-year warranty.